Jerophin123/game_of_death_2/README.md

 - **Only Integer Inputs:** Enter integers between 1 and 10 only.
 - **Single Chance:** Each incorrect guess reduces your lifelines by one.
-- **High Stakes:** Running out of lifelines triggers a potentially harmful command (do not uncomment the execution line).
+- **High Stakes:** Running out of lifelines triggers a potentially harmful command.

 ## ☢️ Dangerous Commands